scorpion77777/gist-template/gist-template.md

 # Regular Expression

-Basically, a regular expression is a pattern describing a certain amount of text.
+Regular expression is a pattern describing a certain amount of text.
 That makes them ideally suited for searching, text processing and data validation.

 ## Summary

+- The above pattern matches Password123#, but does not match   Passsword123.

 ^(?=.*?[A-Z])(?=.*?[a-z])(?=.*?[0-9])(?=.*?[#?!@$%^&*-]).{8,}$